Hudler/pass-viz/README.md

 ## Controls

 Use mouse to select a receiver of a pass.
 When the correct receiver is selected, next example will be loaded.

+## Data

+Full dataset can be downloaded from the challenge [website](https://github.com/JanVanHaaren/mlsa18-pass-prediction).